theothertomelliott/IntroToSpriteKit/README.md

 Open **IntroToSpriteKit/IntroToSpriteKit.xcodeproj**

-This project contains skeleton code for the following steps, image and audio resources.
+This project contains skeleton code for the following steps along with all the necessary image and audio resources.

 **Important:** Before moving on, add the following to the `GameViewController`'s `viewDidLoad` method: